 All international visitors should verify that their immigration documents are in order BEFORE traveling outside the United States.
 At minimum, you need the following documents in order to return to the US:

-Valid original I-20 with a valid travel signature
+Valid original I-20 or DS-2019 with a valid travel signature

 Passport with at least 6 months of validity